plan2net/webp/README.md

 Converted files that are larger than the original are removed automatically (since version 2.1.0) and the conversion will not be retried with the same configuration.

+If you find that your webp images don't look like the original images (much darker, for example), make sure you have the correct profile set in the system setting `GFX/processor_colorspace` (e.g. `sRGB`).
+Remember to clean up any processed files after this change.

 ## Removing processed files